Monet's Pond 名もなき池 モネの池

 How to Get There

-Access to the pond is easiest by car, but buses run here four or five times a day from Gifu Station.
+Access to the pond is easiest by car, but buses run here about 10 times a day from Gifu Station.

 Take the N83 bus from stand 2 to Horado Kiwi Plaza.
-From there, take the free Itadori Fureai Bus to Ajisai-en-mae.
+From there, take the free Itadori Fureai Bus to Monet Ike-mae.
 It's a short walk to the pond.
 The whole journey should take about 90 minutes.

 Pictures come to vivid life

-Nearby Nemichi Shrine itself is unremarkable, but the pond is worth visiting, particularly in early summer.
+The pond is particularly worth visiting in early summer.
 Brocade carp swim lazily through clear waters under floating lilies surrounded by verdant foliage and blooming flowers, drawing comparisons with the French master artist's 1920-26 series.

 The pond has become a popular destination for visitors, particularly amateur photographers, painters and young couples, so a touch of patience is required to get a prime spot on the wooden bridge and viewing platform.
 However, the beauty and peace of the spot are infectious—if you're anywhere near the area, this is well worth a side trip.